matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 These include:

 - using OAuth 2.0 to authenticate application services
-- account management, including active session management
 - interactions with widgets and integrations

 The current authentication mechanism will be deprecated later on, but a migration period where the two authentication mechanisms cohabit needs to exist.
 This is doable in clients but harder to do in servers.
-One requirement for a smooth migration is to adopt [MSC2918](https://github.com/matrix-org/matrix-doc/pull/2918).
+One requirement for a smooth migration is [MSC2918](https://github.com/matrix-org/matrix-doc/pull/2918) refresh tokens that were accepted into the Matrix 1.3 release.

 ### Confusion with existing `m.login.sso` OIDC capabilities